What Housing Options Are Available to Exchange Students?

 The housing staff will try their best to meet your preferences for location and room size, but rooms and preferences are not guaranteed.

-Exchange students will be placed in one of the following residence halls:
+Exchange students will be placed in University Village Apartments.

 University Village: Most UMN students living here are 2nd, 3rd or 4th year bachelor students.
-Most incoming exchange students live in University Village.
+All incoming exchange students live in University Village.